-As we discuss in our gude on how to set up a home SoftEther VPN server in Windows, SoftEther is both a VPN client and an SSL VPN protocol.
+As we discuss in our gude on how to configure SoftEther VPN server in Windows, SoftEther is both a VPN client and an SSL VPN protocol.

 To use the SoftEther protocol, you must connect to a SoftEther server using a SoftEther client, but you can also connect to a SoftEther server using the OpenVPN or L2TP/IPsec protocols.